ntulenev/KafkaSnapshot/README.md

 ![Details](Details.PNG)

-Config with topics for export
+Config with topics for export:

 ```yaml
 "LoaderToolConfiguration": {